WouterJ/SonataAdminBundle/Resources/doc/reference/installation.rst

 Installation
 ============

 Prerequisites
 -------------

-PHP 5.3 and Symfony 2 are needed to make this bundle work ; there are also some Sonata dependencies that need to be installed and configured beforehand :
+PHP 5.3 and Symfony 2 are needed to make this bundle work; there are also some Sonata dependencies that need to be installed and configured beforehand:

     - `SonataCacheBundle <http://sonata-project.org/bundles/cache>`_
     - `SonataBlockBundle <http://sonata-project.org/bundles/block>`_